Incubaid/dev_process/prodorg_repos.md

 - Only one per "prodorg"
 - Always named `home`
 - Is the main repo of a prodorg
+    - Is owned by the product owner.
+    - Product owner needs to make sure its clear he owns this organization/account & is responsible of content
 - It holds
   - Documentation common to the repos in the prodorg
   - Explains the purpose of all other repos in the prodorg